Celebrate bonfire night from the comfort of your own home!

 November 5th is famously known as Bonfire Night in the UK.
 It remembers the attempt by Guy Fawkes and the Gunpowder Plot to blow up the Houses of Parliament in 1605.
-Sadly, Bonfire night won’t look the same this year as there will be no big events like Sparks in the Park in Cardiff.
-However, there’s still a bunch of fun activities that you can do from home.
+If you don’t fancy going out to an organised event, there’s still a bunch of fun activities that you can do from home.
 Check them out!

 Cover an A4 sheet of white paper in lots of different coloured wax crayons.
 Be as messy and colourful as you like.
 Then, paint over this sheet in black paint and leave it to dry.
 Once dry, use a cocktail stick or lolly stick to etch out a firework design on the paper.
 The acrylic paint will scratch away, leaving a colourful design.